Doc is a cowboy in every sense of the definition and imagination.

 Amanda Cordell is a backup singer and a major part of the shows.
 “She’s my inspiration to rodeo and sing,” Hinck admitted.

 “What I really like is to compete at a rodeo and also entertain with the band like I did here at Burlingame,” he insisted.
-“Our Chris LeDoux Tribute sure is appropriate for these events.”
+“Our Chris LeDoux Tribute really is appropriate for those events.”

-With his band, Hinck entertained before both rodeo performances and at dances later each evening.
+With his band, Hinck performed cowboy songs before both rodeo performances and at dances later each evening.

 While still in school, Hinck was contacted by Bill Kurtis to act in films produced for the History Channel.
 “I’ve usually portrayed a gunfighter or bank robber, and get shot a lot, but it’s been a great experience,” he commented.